July 14, 2025, 1:32 pm | Read time: 3 minutes

 Solution Quickly Found

-In such a case, the system assumes piracy, which is why Nintendo may suspend a user account.
-It is unfortunate that this process can also affect innocent users.
-According to the Reddit user, it was sufficient to submit photos of the game cards and the purchase history on Facebook to have the account reactivated.
-The purchase of used games is legal.
+In such cases, the system assumes piracy, which can lead to Nintendo suspending a user account.
+It’s frustrating that this process can also affect innocent users.
+According to the Reddit user, it was sufficient to submit photos of the game cards and the purchase history on Facebook to have the account reinstated.
+The purchase of pre-owned games is legal.
 However, fans can never be sure what the previous owner did with the respective copy of the game.